bsc-s2/pykit/dictutil/README.md

    ```

 **return**:

-return iterative object, each element is a tuple object contains  keys and value
+an iterator.
+Each element it yields is a tuple of keys and value.

 ## dictutil.breadth_iter